rrfeng/lua-resty-dyups-etcd/README.md

 ## License
 ```
-I have not think about it yet.
+I have not thought about it yet.
 ```